XRPLF/xrpl-dev-portal/content/_code-samples/submit-and-verify/README.md

 # Submit and Verify

-Example code to submit a signed transaction blob and wait until it has a final result.
+Submit a signed transaction blob and wait until it has a final result.

 - [submit-and-verify.js](js/submit-and-verify.js): ripple-lib 1.x version.
 - [submit-and-verify2.js](js/submit-and-verify2.js): xrpl.js 2.x version.
 Unlike the submitAndWait() method built into xrpl.js, this checks the server's available history and returns a different code when the transaction's status is unknowable with the server's available history versus if the transaction was _definitely_ not confirmed by consensus.